Client Success Story: Mary Sheehan for Giant Eagle Pharmacy

 i set up a trade with a photographer friend: i gave her some art, and she took some great pictures of my work. i worked with people like susan + a few of her friends to develop fun + snappy email introduction that got attention without screaming, “look at me, i’m awesome.”

-the epically awesome alexandra franzen who is a friend of both susan and i got me on the right path with
+the epically awesome alexandra franzen who is a friend of both susan and i got me on the right path with this.

 mine sounds like this. (don’t be lazy – make you own – this is mine.)

 i’m kenT and i’m an artist (but not the tortured kind.)

 i create one-of-a kind-paintings. you may have seen my work in cb2, on sale sites such as gilt.com, or popping up in celebrity home photos in people magazine. all from my charlotte, nc studio.

 i’m writing today to send an avalanche of appreciation in your direction (warning: gushing praise, straight ahead.) i love what you’re up to, and i’ve been reveling in your inspiring work for quite some time. your inspiring x of perfect pictures prompted me to swing into your inbox with an ever-so-slightly-coward request.

 i want to work with you on something. anything.

 much like peanut butter + chocolate, gin + tonic (or bacon + anything), i’m inclined to believe “we are better, together.”

 i can edit this when appropriate and make it personal as to what i would like to work with them on. it does not always equal a yes to working with me. but more often than not it does get a response.